 Arkansas has two Business Corporation Acts.
-Although they are somewhat similar, there are material differences between the two Acts.
-The Business Corporation Business Corporation Act (the "New Act") that became effective on January 1, 1988, did not amend or repeal any provision of law under the Arkansas Business Corporation Act which was in existence prior to 1988 (the "Old Act") and which continues to be in existence today.
-Companies organized under the Old Act can elect to be governed by the new Act.
+Although they are somewhat similar, there are material differences between the The Business Corporation two Acts.
+Business Corporation Act (the "New Act") that became effective on January 1, 1988, did not amend or repeal any provision of under the Arkansas law Business Corporation Act which was in existence prior to 1988 (the "Old Act") and which continues to be in existence today. organized under the Old Act can elect to be governed by the new Act.
 The New Act is derived primarily from the American Bar Association's 1984 Revised Model Business Corporation Act, but also includes a number of provisions of Delaware law relating to indemnification of officers and directors.